 Working Towards a Better Baltimore

 The Smiths are proud to call the 45th District and Baltimore City home.
 Nearly a decade ago, Stephanie and her husband Calvin purchased their first home in the Waltherson community in Northeast Baltimore.
 They were later joined by a dog Hendricks, Stephanie's mother Kathleen and their son Parker.
+The Smith family currently resides in the Middle East community.

 Each day, Stephanie wakes up excited and motivated to take her community leadership to the next level.